learning-zone/javascript-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. What is an anonymous function?
+## Q 9.16.
+What is an anonymous function?

 An anonymous function is a function without a name.
 Anonymous functions are commonly assigned to a variable name or used as a callback function.